What to know about Kamala Harris' viral coconut tree meme: "You exist in the context of all in which you live"

 "You come from a background in the context of the family and have opportunities in those that may be different from other people," she said.

-A 2023 study released by ECMC Group and VICE Media Group found that of more than 1,000 low-income, first-generation and BIPOC high school students, just 8% feel fully prepared in their post-high school plans.
+For example, a 2023 study released by ECMC Group and VICE Media Group found that of more than 1,000 low-income, first-generation and BIPOC (Black, Indigenous and people of color) high school students, just 8% feel fully prepared in their post-high school plans.
 And when asked about their top needs in making a decision, about a third listed needing to feed themselves, safe housing or an ability to take care of themselves physically.
 More than half were unsure of how they will pay for college.

 The White House put out a fact sheet last week outlining new actions to help expand opportunities for Latino communities, including establishing the White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity through Hispanic-Serving Institutions, a new immigration process and services initiatives.